tfrench/example-agents-project/README.md

 There lots of potential improvements; here are some important ones to consider:

 1. **Features**:
-    - Agent session handling: handle exclusive (lock) access to sessions (threads).
-    - Improved agent UX, e.g. handling streaming responses
+    - Improved agent UX, e.g. streaming responses; status updates; memory usage; context
     - Introduce Temporal for durable workflow orchestration.
+    - Rate limiting/throttling to handle varying loads to the service
     - Queueing for handling concurrent requests & external service constraints
-    - Rate limiting/ throttling to handle varying loads to the service
     - Add monitoring and observability to the infrastructure
     - Scale databases as required
     - Run databases in high-availability mode as required

-2. **Clean up**
+2. **Refactor**
-    - Refactor: e.g. API structure, logging, tests, etc.
+    - API structure
+    - Logging
+    - Tests: unit; integration; e2e
+    - Other improvements, including code quality

 2. **Dev improvements**
     - `alembic` for database migrations